derduskenga/UserRecords/README.md

 # UserRecords
+- install mysql database
+- Set the correct variables in the Util Classs to match the ones you have in your computer
 - create a java SE application and use the classes above to add more logic
-- Set the correct variables in the Util Classs to match the ones you have in your computer

 You could create an app with name `UserRecords` and ensure your package name is `userrecords`